 Garter snakes are harmless to humans and love to bask in the warm sun in and around garden areas.
 Unfortunately, many people kill these garden snakes before they realize just how beneficial they can be.
 The broad diet of a garter snake can effectively keep annoying and crop destroying pests out of your garden all season long.

-Black snakes may also be beneficial in the garden.
+Other snakes, like the black rat snake, may also be beneficial in the garden.
 The significance of garden snakes like these can be found in their diet of small rodents, which commonly feast on garden bulbs, and will also take care of poisonous snakes, such as copperheads, which can pose a big threat to people.

 How to Attract Snakes

+There’s no need to employ expensive or time-consuming efforts to keep your garden safe when you have a snake around.
 Attracting snakes to the garden is easy.
 If you value the presence of a snake in a garden, you can be sure to attract and retain your very own garden bouncer by providing a garden snake habitat.
 First and foremost, snakes need a place to hide.
 You can easily provide sufficient shelter using an old piece of plywood, an old stump or a piece of metal roofing panel.
 Virtually anything that provides a “safe place” for the snake works well.

 Snakes, like all animals, need a source of fresh water.
 Ground level birdbaths or a small, shallow fountain will do the trick as long as the water is clean and accessible.